mp-ng/mountain-car/README.md

 ![Rewards Image](./graphs/rewards-trend.png)

-The graph _action-choice_ shows the action with the highest q-value under specific a specific state in the environment, i.e. what is the best action to take at that state.
+The graph _action-choice_ shows the action with the highest q-value under specific a specific state in the environment.
+This graph would correspond to a q-table computed at a specific episode.

 ![Actions Image](./graphs/action-choice.png)